JustHelixia/Portainer-Templates/README.md

-<p>In this repo I will add my templates which I added to Portainer.
+<p>In this repo I will add my templates which I added to Portainer.<br>
 I also might my container settings which I have in Proxmox.</p>

 <p>Updating Docker Compose images:<br>